 - 1. The Forum Reservation Request Form is not fully completed; - 2.
 The Forum Reservation Request Form contains a material falsehood or misrepresentation; - 3.
 The Public Forum Areas have been previously reserved, in which case the College will designate another appropriate date, time, or location to accommodate the expression; - 4.
 The use or activity intended by the applicant would conflict with or disturb previously planned programs organized and conducted by the College; - 5.
 The Public Forum Areas are not large enough to accommodate the expected or actual number of persons engaging in large group expression, in which case the College must provide a reservation for the applicant at an alternate location that can safely accommodate the expression provided that the applicant is a member of the College community and that such a location exists on campus of the College; - 6.
-The use or activity intended by the applicant would present a danger to the health or safety of the applicant, other members of the College community, or the public; or - 7.
-The use or activity intended by the applicant is prohibited by law, ABAC policy, or Board of Regents policy.
+The use or activity intended by the applicant would present a danger to the health or safety of the applicant, other members of the College community, or the public; or in writing setting forth the reasons why the appeal should be granted.
+The VPAA or designee must respond to the appeal in writing within one college business day.
+The decision of the VPAA or designee is final.

+7. The use or activity intended by the applicant is prohibited by law, ABAC policy, or Board of Regents policy.
 When assessing a reservation request, the Student Affairs official must not consider or impose restrictions on the expression based on the content or viewpoint of the expression.